Optimistic locking vs pessimistic record locking

 Optimistic locking

-column is incremented every time an UPDATE or DELETE is executed, and it is also used in the WHERE clause of the UPDATE and DELETE statements.
-For this to work, we need to issue the SELECT and read the current version
+With optimistic locking, we use an additional version column.
+The version column is incremented every time an UPDATE or DELETE is executed, and it is also used in the WHERE clause of the UPDATE and DELETE statements.
+For this to work, we need to issue the SELECT and read the current version prior to executing the UPDATE or DELETE, as otherwise, we would not know what version value to pass to the WHERE clause or to increment.

 In the optimistic approach, we have to record all the data that we read and come to the commit point with our version of data (The user wants to buy shares at the price we displayed in this quote, not the current price).
 At this point, ANSI transaction is created, which locks the DB, checks if nothing is changed and commits/aborts the operation.
 IMO, this is effective emulation of MVCC (https://en.wikipedia.org/wiki/Multiversion_concurrency_control), which is also associated with Optimistic CC and also assumes that our transaction restarts in case of abort.
 That is, the user will make a new reservation.
 A transaction here involves a human user decisions.